Come All Ye Faithful

 My attention is jarred back by the escalating volume of Mom and Dad reminiscing in the front seat.
 Mom is getting visibly mad remembering when (East Jackson County Examiner sports writer) Dick Puhr characterized the St. Mary's High School basketball coach's move to another school as going "from the outhouse to the penthouse."
 She wrote Mr. Puhr a scathing letter excoriating him for single-handedly upending the joy and crushing the spirit of a team of athletes who go out every week and give it everything they have.
 I crack up inside, remembering how she used to wield a pen or typewriter to set a grievance right.

 She wrote the letter to the television station after my little brother almost hanged himself on the slide attached to our swing set.
-On a hot summer day, Mom and I, chatting in the basement laundry room, hear a troubling gagging-and-grunting noise coming from the backyard.
+On a hot summer day, Mom and I, chatting in the basement laundry room, hear a troubling gagging-and-grunting noise from the backyard.
 We finally realize that someone is in trouble and dash up the stairs and out the back door.
 To our horror, we see my little brother hanging from a rope around his tiny neck, flailing in a frantic struggle to free himself.
 We later find out that he put a noose around his neck and stepped from the landing at the top of the slide in an attempt to reenact a scene from a Wiley Coyote and the Roadrunner cartoon.

 As you can imagine, after hearing this explanation from my frightened and rope-burned little brother, my mother is furious–not with my brother, but with the cartoon that placed this masochistic idea into his head.
-She has successfully made her case and banned my sister and me from "Three's Company" and "Mary Hartman, Mary Hartman" because she deems them unhealthy for her teenage daughters, but she has no reason to think that she need monitor Saturday morning cartoons.
+She has successfully made her case and banned my sister and me from "Three's Company" and "Mary Hartman, Mary Hartman" because she deems them unhealthy for her teenage daughters, but she has no reason to think that she needs to monitor Saturday morning cartoons.
 Well, that changes.

 After a call to my dad, and lots of choice words about unruly coyotes and "who the hell writes this violent crap anyway," Mom puts pen to paper and writes the local television station about her intent to boycott, along with rallying all her friends to do the same, all of their programming if they do not pull the harmful cartoon from their network.

 I'm not sure Mom ever received a response from the station, even after graphically recounting the miracle of arriving to rescue her son just in the nick of time before a fatal mishap took him forever from her.
 She cried a lot while drafting that letter.
 I could see even then that she suffered the pain of what could have transpired if she and I had been even a minute delayed from finding my brother.
-She felt that pain more than she felt anger, but the letter helped her place her emotions somewhere.
+She felt that pain more than anger, but the letter helped her place her emotions somewhere.

 She also likely had some residual angst and ire from her exchange a few years ago with the billing department of our childhood dentist, who had been arrested on child molestation charges.
 When she received a bill after he was convicted and extradited to the state of Florida for trial, she scoffed and wrote a letter saying she wasn't paying that pedophile's bill ever, or at least not until hell freezes over.

 When I text her to see if she is okay, she responds, "I'm fucking lost!"
 I show the text to my Uncle Dominic and we both snicker.
-There's something about eyeballing the mother of all cuss words in a church sanctuary, you can't help but laugh involuntarily.
-Uncle Dom and I laugh together like two little kids until it becomes noticeable and we have to compose ourselves.
+There's something about eyeballing the mother of all cuss words in a church sanctuary; you can't help but laugh involuntarily.
+Uncle Dom and I laugh together like two little kids until it becomes noticeable, and we have to compose ourselves.

-Julie finally shows up in time for the actual baptism, and Uncle Dom, though serious and reverent as he witnesses in his grandson Sam's cleansing of original sin, glances over at me, points to my sister and gives a thumbs up.
+Julie finally shows up in time for the actual baptism, and Uncle Dom, though serious and reverent as he witnesses his grandson Sam's cleansing of original sin, glances over at me, points to my sister, and gives a thumbs up.
 He adores my little sister (the godmother of his new grandson).

 I smile at Dom and silently mouth, "I love you."